 GISC 7310 Advanced GIS Data Analysis

 A student must pass three of the four parts to pass the exam.
-If a student fails his/her exam, s/he may retake only the parts they failed in the subsequent August.
+If a student fails his/her exam, s/he may retake only the parts they failed in the subsequent August at the discretion of faculty.
 If s/he does not pass a cumulative total of three parts after the August exam date, then s/he fails the Qualifier Examination, and is withdrawn from the GIS doctoral program.

 Defense of Proposal